 late in 1985 when I was living in a

 then!
 Check out reruns of shows like

 phone the size of a shoe box!

 No. Even though these titles often show up on Amazon.com and in catalogs, no books by Robert were published with these titles.
 Robert often has a 'working title' for a manuscript, and most often that title changes several times before Robert selects the 'real title' for publication.
 THE DEVIL'S CANTINA was once the title for L. A. REQUIEM; HAGAKURE was the working title for STALKING THE ANGEL; and JUNGLELAND was the working title for FREE FALL.

-Currently, we're just not set up for that.
-If we're in a position to offer photos of Robert in the future, we'll announce it on the site.
+Unfortunately, no. If we're in a position to offer photos of Robert or bookplates in the future, we'll announce it on the site.

-Robert loves to personalize his books, and did sign books through the mail for years, but the number of requests has risen to a level that he's had to discontinue the practice.
+Robert loves to personalize his books, and did sign books and bookplates through the mail for years, but the number of requests has risen to a level where he's had to discontinue the practice.
 Robert regrets this, as he truly enjoys interacting with his readers and appreciates the compliment of an autograph request, but we'd much rather have him writing new novels.
 We hope you agree.